Lisa Appleton Gives Partiers More Than A Panty Show During Bull Riding Escapade

 “Loads of people are saying that I am having a mid-life crisis, or it’s embarrassing.
 Paul has said it’s embarrassing, my daughter has said it’s embarrassing.
 I am sorry for upsetting people, but it is my way of coming out of severe depression.”

-The bull-riding panty flasher has taken the opportunity to send flirtatious vibes back the way of Scotty T, replying to his cheeky comment, saying “get a guy who can do both”, ending the comment with a wink faced emoji.
+The bull-riding panty flasher has taken the opportunity to send flirtatious vibes back the way of Scotty T, replying to his cheeky comment, saying “get a guy who can do both,” ending the comment with a wink faced emoji.
 Only time will tell if this new romance will blossom, let’s just hope that Lisa manages to keep her panty flashing shenanigans to a minimum.

 [Featured Image by Tim Whitby/Getty Images]